alant/nas-reserve/README.md

 # nas-reserve decentralized reserve bank for stable coin on Nebulas
 npm test will run the test.
 Once you update the contract file.
-Switch globalConfig.redeploy to true.
+Switch globalConfig.redeploy in test/contract.test.js to true.
 Once the contract is successfully deployed.
 Switch it to false.